 A trusted family member or a friend may be able to offer your child the space to talk about their experiences or emotions.
 If this doesn’t feel appropriate, a specialist children’s therapist will give your child the opportunity to speak freely, without judgement, and in confidence.

-Some schools have a therapist or counselor on site whom you could request a referral to.
+Some schools have a therapist or counselor on site to whom you could request a referral.

 Supporting your child as they discover their identity can take its toll on your mental health, too.
 It is difficult to support someone else if your own emotions are running wild.
 Be sure to make time to work through your own feelings, too.

 If you are still struggling emotionally, you could try purchasing a new journal to get your feelings out somewhere where there will not be any judgment.
 Or, you can use the free Calmerry self-reflection tool Coa.

 Writing can be very cathartic.
 If writing isn’t your thing, draw or paint a picture to express your feelings more visually, or take a long walk to help clear your mind.